eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

 - condition id must be an alphanumeric string without spaces and without the ':'-character
 - value may be any expression which is permitted for 'earlyTarget' or 'finalTarget'

 Condition values can be [visualized](Traffic_Lights.md#track_phases) while the simulation is running.
-It may be useful to add extra conditions that are only used for debugging purposes.
+By default all conditions are listed (if the corresponding visualization option is active).
+If many conditions are defined, it may be useful to list only a subset in the tracker window.
+For this purpose *either* one of the following `<param>`-definitions may be used as child element of the `<tlLogic>`:

+- `<param key="show-conditions" value="C1 C4"/>`: shows only the conditions with listed id.
+- `<param key="hide-conditions" value="C3 C4"/>`: shows only the conditions which are not listed

 #### Examples